-5. Department of Housing and Urban Development (HUD).
-OSHNC will establish contact with HUD, and information received may be used to assign lead-related inspections.

-6. North Carolina Department of Environment and Natural Resources (NCDENR).
-OSHNC will periodically receive a list of permits for renovation of elevated water tanks from the NCDENR-Public Water Supply Division.
+4. North Carolina Department of Transportation (NCDOT).
+Per a settlement agreement, the OSH Division may receive bridge repair contract information from the NCDOT.
+This information will be used to assign lead-related inspections.
+5. North Carolina Department of Environment and Natural Resources (NCDENR).
+The OSH Division will periodically receive a list of permits for renovation of elevated water tanks from the NCDENR-Public Water Supply Division.
 Because of the high potential exposure to lead and silica during paint removal and prepping operations on elevated tanks, the sites listed on the permits may be targeted for inspection.

-7. Programmed Inspections.

-- a.
-Planning, Statistics and Information Management (PSIM) will search available databases to develop lists of general industry and construction employers likely to be involved in lead, crystalline silica, asbestos, styrene, and isocyanate related activities.
+6. Programmed Inspections. - a.
+The Planning, Statistics and Information Management Bureau (PSIM) will search available databases to develop lists of general industry and construction employers likely to be involved in lead, chromium (VI), crystalline silica, asbestos, and isocyanate related activities.
 As the lists in general industry and construction become viable, inspection sites can be randomly selected for inspection from the list compiled from the above sources using a random numbers table.
 (This selection process sets forth administratively neutral criteria to identify establishments for inspection.)
-PSIM will ensure that the lists are proportioned so that the majority of the programmed planned inspections are selected from the Class I group and/or are among the NAICS codes that likely have silica, crystalline silica, asbestos, styrene, and isocyanate related activities.
+PSIM will ensure that the lists are proportioned so that the majority of the programmed planned inspections are selected from the Class I group and/or are among the NAICS codes that likely have lead, crystalline silica, asbestos, chromium (VI) and isocyanate related activities.
 As new sites are added, they should be randomized for inspection. - b.
-The NAICS Codes for this SEP may include, but are not limited to, the NAICS codes listed in Appendix A. - c.
+The NAICS codes for this SEP may include, but are not limited to, the NAICS codes listed in Appendix A. - c.
 PSIM will review the generated lists to remove inactive and duplicate sites.
 PSIM will also review the lists to determine and remove those sites that have received a comprehensive health inspection within the last three years.
 Employers that have received a comprehensive safety inspection within the last three years may still be included on the lists.
-The health general industry programmed lists will identify employers meeting the Health Hazards SEP criteria.
-The District Supervisor will then assign the Health Hazard SEP inspections first and by the highest hazard sites.
+The health general industry programmed lists will identify employers meeting the Health

+Hazards SEP criteria.
+The district supervisor will then assign the Health Hazard SEP inspections first and by the highest hazard sites.
 The safety general industry programmed lists will also identify any employers meeting the Health Hazards SEP criteria.
-Once identified, the District Supervisor will ensure the Health Hazards SEP inspections are assigned first and conducted as joint health and safety inspections.
+Once identified, the district supervisor will ensure the Health Hazards SEP inspections are assigned first and conducted as joint health and safety inspections.